gc-da11yn/gc-da11yn.github.io/src/pages/en/ms-office/365/accessible-pdf-documents-in-microsoft-365.md

 To create a PDF document using a professional version of Foxit PDF Editor, you can consult this tutorial about [Creating PDFs](https://youtu.be/tQYtVLmf2Yo).

-## Validating and remediating accessibility with PhantomPDF
+## Validating and remediating accessibility with Foxit PDF Editor

 Foxit PDF Editor is an essential tool for validating and remediating PDF accessibility.
-The current version as of December 2020 is PhantomPDF Business 10.1.
+The current version as of December 2020 is Foxit PDF Editor Business 10.1.
 The following information is specific to this version.

 ### Automated validation